ComposableFi/composable/docs/docs/developer-guides/cw-substrate-cli.md

 ## Create a CosmWasm project

-You can create a base CosmWasm project that you can work upon.
+You can create a base CosmWasm project that you can work on.

 ```
 cw-substrate-cli new --name get-started --author $(whoami) --description "Get started with CosmWasm"